Side effects of chemotherapy

 • It is important to keep your teeth, gums and mouth very clean during your treatment to help stop infections.
 The nurses can show you how to do this.
 Use a very soft toothbrush or a cotton bud for your teeth and gums, and avoid vigorous or rough brushing.

 • Use a mouthwash regularly.
-Don't use a commercial one (readymade or bought) because they can be too drying and make your mouth more painful.
+Don't use an over-the-counter, or supermarket one because they can be too strong and make your mouth more painful.
 Ask your doctor or nurse for advice or you can make one yourself by mixing 1 tsp of salt and 1 tsp of baking soda (sodium bicarbonate) in 4 cups of warm water.
 Use it 3 times a day after meals or as often as you need to.
 Your specialist may give you a special liquid mouthwash.

 • Eat soft foods and have lots to drink.
 Avoid foods with a high acid level such as grapefruit, tomatoes or oranges and avoid spicy foods and spirits.